pruje/libbash.sh/docs/libbash.md

 -u, --utc            Timestamp and date are using UTC
 ```

+Date formats: see the `date` command help for available formats; do not put the `+` at the beginning.

 #### Exit codes
 - 0: Timestamp converted
 - 1: Usage error